marcusoftnet/marcusoftnet.github.io/_posts/2007-11-14-creating-dynamical-autocomplete-textbox.md

-In my recent project we have had to implement a own textbox to be able to set a few properties that force the user to follow certain formats etc. A few days ago I saw this as an oppurtunity to do something cool as an additional feature.
+In my recent project we have had to implement a own textbox to be able to set a few properties that force the user to follow certain formats etc. A few days ago I saw this as an opportunity to do something cool as an additional feature.

 I wanted to implement a AutoComplete feature but with the values that